thjashin/thjashin.github.io/index.md

 <img style="width:200px;float:right;margin:0 0px 16px 16px" src="{{site.url}}/assets/images/jiaxin.jpg">

-I am a PhD student in Department of Computer Science at Tsinghua University, supervised by [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun).
-My research interests lie in addressing fundamental problems from probabilistic machine learning, Bayesian methods, and challenges from emerging fields like Bayesian deep learning.
+I am a PhD student (starting from 2015) in the Department of Computer Science at Tsinghua University, supervised by [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun).
+I'm interested in addressing fundamental problems from probabilistic learning, Bayesian methods, and challenges from emerging fields like Bayesian deep learning.
 The goal is to increase the flexibility of probabilistic models, while keeping their inference and learning easy, and sufficiently scalable to solve real-world problems.

 I created and lead the development of [ZhuSuan](https://github.com/thu-ml/zhusuan), an open-source probabilistic programming library for Bayesian deep learning.
-I am a Microsoft Research Asia Fellow.
+I was awarded the Microsoft Research Asia Fellowship for 2018.
 I received my B.E. from the Department of Computer Science and Technology at Tsinghua University.

 <a href="https://github.com/thjashin"><img style="vertical-align: middle; margin: 0 16px 0 12px" src="{{site.url}}/assets/images/github/GitHub-Mark-32px.png" >Github</a>
 <a href="https://twitter.com/thjashin"><img style="width:32px; vertical-align: middle; margin: 0 12px 0 16px" src="{{site.url}}/assets/images/twitter/Twitter_Logo_Blue.png" >Twitter</a>